Skip to main content Back to Top

 • Meitheal has vancomycin injection available.[7]

-• Pfizer has vancomycin injection available.[8]
+• Pfizer has vancomycin injection on shortage due to manufacturing delays.[8]

 • Samson Medical Technologies has vancomycin injection available.[10]